Leggett-Garg Macrorealism and temporal correlations: Nonclassical temporal correlations beyond noninvasive measurements

 More generally, the idea of using some sort of memory complexity for quantifying the degree of nonclassicality of sequential protocols has appeared also in contexts independent from macrorealism.
 In particular, the concept of dimension witness, which has been first introduced in the context of Bell nonlocality~\cite{BrunnerPRL2008}, has been extended also to the temporal scenario.
 One of the first proposals involved a preparation and a (projective) measurement device~\cite{WehnerPRA08}, which has been extended in a number of ways, from a dimension witness based on the system's dynamics~\cite{WolfPerezGarciaPRL09}, to prepare-and-measure scenarios \cite{GallegoPRL2010, BowlesPRA2015}, contextuality \cite{GuehnePRA2014} and sequential measurements \cite{Sohbi2021}, which stimulated several experimental tests~\cite{Ahrens2012,Hendrych2012,Ahrens2014,Spee_2020}.

 A notion of temporal correlations naturally arise in communication scenarios, such as quantum random access codes (QRACs)~\cite{Wiesner1983,Ambainis1999, Ambainis2002, BowlesPRA2015, AguilarPRL2018, Miklin2020}, communication complexity~\cite{Brassard2003, CC_review}, or communication cost for simulating Bell nonlocality \cite{Pironio_comm2003, Montina_comm2016,Ringbauer2017}.
 Within this framework, Brierly {\it et al.}~\cite{BrierleyPRL2015} introduced a notion of nonclassical temporal correlations.
 According to their definition, a temporal correlation $p(\mathbf{q}|\mathbf{s})$ generated by transmitting a $d$-dimensional quantum system through several parties that perform local measurements is nonclassical if its classical simulation requires more than $\log(d)$ classical bits of communication.
 In other words, whenever a distribution can be generated by transmitting a $d$-dimensional quantum system, but not by transmitting a $d$-dimensional classical system, then such a correlation is nonclassical.
-To detect these nonclassical temporal correlations, the authors introduce a communication-complexity task called Sequential $n$-point modulo-$(m; d)$ problem.
+To detect these nonclassical temporal correlations, the authors introduce a communication-complexity task called the sequential $n$-point modulo-$(m; d)$ problem.
 In this task, $n$ parties receive each some initial input, with a promise on the sum modulo $d$ of the inputs and they have to generate an output, with $m$ possible values, satisfying a condition on the total sum modulo $d$ of the outputs.
 They showed a gap in the amount of communication needed in the classical and quantum setup to solve the problem with probability $1$, thus, providing examples of nonclassical temporal correlations according to the definition given.
 Here the communication plays the role of the memory previously discussed: the message must be encoded in a classical or quantum memory that is then transmitted.
+A similar idea appears also in a recent proposal to relax NIM assumption called retrievability of information (RoI)~\cite{Uola2022}.
+In simple terms, RoI assumes that the information ``disturbed'' by performing a first (invasive) measurement can be retrieved by adapting the second one depending on the outcome of the first.
+In terms of a model satisfying MRPS (and not necessarily NIM) this assumption is precisely formulated as follows